Bibendum Lounge Chair

 The non-conformist’s lifetime achievement was honored in 2013 with a major solo exhibition at Centre Pompidou in Paris.
 The production of the movie “Price of Desire” and the documentary film “Gray Matters” (both 2014) continued the success of the exhibition.
 Gray’s most famous architectural design, the Maison en Bord de Mer E1027 on the Côte d’Azur, was reopened to the public in 2015.

-Lounge Chair.
-Frame tubular steel, powder-coated in black or chrome-plated.
+Anniversary embossing on the frame with numbering from 1-100 (001/100, 002/100, etc.).
+Frame tubular steel, nickle-plated.
 Beech frame with rubber webbing.
-Upholstery polyurethane with polyester fibre.
-Cover in fabric or leather.
+Upholstery polyurethane with Polyester fibre.
+Cover in nubuck leather in sand color.
 Plastic gliders in black.